-- 1. No soda (carbonated soft drinks) will be served to students at any time, in any building, during the school day. - 2.
-Vending machines that are located on the campus will only contain water, juice and sports drinks. - 3.
+- 1. No soda (carbonated soft drinks) will be served to students at any time, in any building, during the school day. - Vending machines that are located on the campus will only contain water, juice and sports drinks. - 3.
 Food (candy, gum, etc.) will not be used as a reward for classroom or school activities unless the reward is an activity that promotes a positive nutrition message (i.e. guest chef, field trip to a farm, etc.). - 4.
 All groups associated with the school district will be encouraged to promote wellness that leads to good choices being made relative to nutrition, physical activity and health.

-Important Information related to Student Wellness in the Intermediate School

-- 1. Classroom Birthday Celebrations - a.
-Students will not be permitted to bring food birthday treats to share with their class.
-However, they can bring a nonfood item to share with the class on their actual birthday or a day that is close to their birthday. - 2.
-Holiday Celebrations - a.
-The PTA sponsors three holiday parties Fall Festival (October), Holiday (December), and Valentine's Day (February).
+Important Information related to Student Wellness in the Intermediate School a.
+The PTA sponsors three holiday parties - Fall Festival (October), Holiday (December), and Valentine's Day (February).
 Additional food and/or drink items will not be distributed to students.
 Students will only be allowed to pass out nonfood items to students if they wish to bring a treat for the other students (pencils, erasers, etc.).
 Classroom games make excellent treats for the students as well.
 Please remember that holiday celebrations are limited to children in the homeroom only; siblings are not permitted to attend holiday parties.